Title: That Winter, the Wind Blows (그 겨울, 바람이 분다 or Geu Gyeo-ul, Baram-i Bunda) (2013)

 I guess that’s enough pictures to show what I’ve meant, right?
 How sweet and gentle Oh Soo is, despite his first intention.
 It’s not how you started it, it’s how you finished it.
 So they say.
 I know it’s a classic thing, but still, their relationship can make you envy.
 Well, at least I do.
 They’re not too much, but it still touches and melts your heart.
 Their relationship is indeed a relationship goal—at least it is for me.
 Actually, there are more pictures that I want to show, but too many will make me like spoiling everything.
 So I better stop the pictures now.

 While Descendants of the Sun (2016) is mainly more cheerful and more action and more heroic, the story of this series is sweeter in a matter of small actions.
 While Descendants of the Sun gives us many romance, many comedy, and many heroic and medical action, That Winter, the Wind Blows gives us more romance and drama.
 It’s romantic and sweet.
 The small actions by Oh Soo towards Oh Young are just sweet and very gentleman, while Si-Jin looks more of heroic since he’s a soldier, but he did do sweet actions too towards Mo-Yeon.
 Both dramas are very different that you can’t even possibly compare them.
 That Winter, the Wind Blows will make you shed some tears and also make you smile.
 It’s that good.
 I think it’s mostly because Jo In-Sung and Song Hye-Kyo are both great actor and actress that we can actually feel what their characters feel and their emotions.
 You can cry just because you see them crying.
 Jo In-Sung really has his charisma, while Song Hye-Kyo is always as beautiful as ever.
 After a few years didn’t do any TV dramas, she came back with this amazing role.
 She really knows how to pick a role.
 Same goes to Jo In-Sung, even though I have never watched any of his drama before.
 Both Jo In-Sung and Song Hye-Kyo are just superb.
 Jo In-Sung even didn’t afraid to cry a lot in this series.
 He cried naturally and so did Song Hye-Kyo.
+Their chemistry together is also remarkable, thus making all the sweet moments worked out beautifully.

 That Winter, the Wind Blows is actually playing your emotions quite a bit.
 Even when you hate the antagonists, there are times when you will feel sorry for them.
 You just can’t help it.
 And sometimes, you can feel annoyed by the protagonists.
 In the first few episodes, I was confused whether this or that character is good or bad.
 I know that not every bad person shows the sign at first, but seriously when you think he or she is bad, he or she did something good and vice versa.
 Then they can make you cry so many times as well.
 Now you know what I meant of playing our emotions, right?